 |Non-laboratory estates rate||£10,203||£6,054|

 *The 2021-22 dispensation rates are applicable immediately from the date of publication until they are replaced with the 2022-23 rates in spring/summer 2022.

 Although independent research organisations (IROs), public sector research establishments (PSREs) and research institutions (RIs) are rarely required to submit annual TRAC returns, the TRAC principles should still be followed where relevant when costing research projects.

 Any non-HEP research organisation that receives an average of £3 million per annum (over the previous five years) in publicly-funded research income per annum is required to calculate their own rates for the year that the threshold has been passed.

 The rates should be reported to UKRI via completion of a FEC self-assessment questionnaire explaining how the rates have been calculated.

-Research organisations that receive an average of less than £3 million per annum (over the previous five years) in publicly funded or external research funding per annum can choose either to use the dispensation rates or calculate their own rates.
+Research organisations that receive an average of less than £3 million per annum (over the previous five years) in publicly funded research funding per annum can choose either to use the dispensation rates or calculate their own rates.

 Changes or circumstance: